 Chatham Island forget-me-not Facts

-- While the IUCN itself does not yet formally list status for this beautiful plant, most experts consider it to be severely threatened.
+- Quite surprisingly, however, the IUCN itself does not yet formally list a status for this beautiful plant.
+The reason for this continues to be insufficient data.
+Nevertheless, most experts consider it to be severely threatened.
+As a result, it could appear on the Red List of Threatened Species in the near future.

-- In addition, trampling by tourists, rooting by both wild and domestic animals, and the encroachment on non-native species further threaten it.
+- In addition, numerous other dangers currently place the Chatham Island forget-me-not in danger.
+These other risks include the danger of trampling by tourists, rooting by both wild and domestic animals.
+And finally, the encroachment of non-native species further threaten the magnificent plant.

 Chatham Island forget-me-not Physical Description

-Despite its rather delicate nature, the lovely Chatham Island forget-me-not often grows in patches up to 3 ft (1 m) high and 3-4.5 ft (1 – 1.5 m) wide.
+The fabulous species known as the Chatham Island forget-me-not continues to surprise many people.
+That’s partly due to the fact that, despite its rather delicate nature, the lovely variety of Angiosperm often grows in patches up to 3 ft (1 m) high.
+In addition, these can sometimes reach 3-4.5 ft (1 – 1.5 m) in width.

 - Kingdom: Plantae